mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Installation Instructions for GIN Server.md

 ```
 Reboot each server again following the setup.

 Now we can add the remaining hosts to the cluster.
-Login to the main Ceph node (Server[1]) and setup Ceph SSH access to all additional hosts:
+Login to the main Ceph node (Server[1]) and setup Ceph Secure Shell (SSH) access to all additional hosts:
 ```
 ssh-copy-id -f -i /etc/ceph/ceph.pub <your-username>@<backend-server2-ip>
 ssh-copy-id -f -i /etc/ceph/ceph.pub <your-username>@<backend-server3-ip>